Version 3.0: October 20, 2019

 Make them breed, make them work, and when they’re past . . . , slaughter them.

 The character Gombauld, who Denis sees as a rival for Anne’s affections, speaks up in favor of everyone having as many children as possible:

 Lots of life: that’s what we want. . . .

 The author explains Gombauld’s thoughts:

 Sterility was odious, unnatural, a sin against life.
 Life, life, and still more life.

 Mary is angry at this because she was a “convinced birth-controller” [Annie Besant: R].

 Scogan starts in on how love is now dissociated from “propagation” and “Eros” is now an “entirely free god” and eventually humans will succeed in separating reproduction from sex:

 An impersonal generation will take the place of Nature’s hideous system.

-The he talks about “state incubators” and “gravid [pregnant] bottles” (producing bottle babies or what we eventually call test-tube babies, or maybe we can call them “incuba-tots”), which produce the population that the world “requires” as if the world thinks as a collective all-knowing entity–like a fake AI or H. G. Wells’ World Brain [Ref: H. G. Wells & other formulations of this]–that decides how many is too many.
-It’s just a genocidal and imperial attitude of domination dressing its hocus-pocus culling decisions as “science.”
-[Ref.
-Malthus quote]
+The he talks about “state incubators” and “gravid [pregnant] bottles” (producing bottle babies or what we eventually call test-tube babies, or maybe we can call them incuba-tots), which produce the population that the world “requires” as if the world thinks as a collective all-knowing entity–like a fake AI or H. G. Wells’s “World Brain” [R]–that decides how many is too many.
+It’s just a genocidal and imperial attitude of domination dressing up its culling decisions in scientific/technological garb.

 The family system will disappear; society, sapped at its very base, will have to find new foundations; and Eros

 Eros . . .will flit like a gay butterfly from flower to flower . . .
 [R.]

 Chapter 7: Mary talks to Anne about “sexual repression” and about whether to pick either Denis or Gombauld.
 Anne refuses to advise.